genealogysystems/fs-traversal/README.md

 * `ancestry` - Will only visit ancestors in order by generation.
 * `descendancy` - Will only visit descendants in order by generation.
+* `ancestry-descendancy` - Only visit direct ancestors and descendants.
 * `distance` - Every relationship followed increases the distance by one, regardless of direction.
 * `wrd` - Uses [Weighted Relationship Distance](http://fht.byu.edu/prev_workshops/workshop13/papers/baker-beyond-fhtw2013.pdf).
 * `wrd-far` - Alternative to WRD that addresses some issues.
 See [issue #17](https://github.com/genealogysystems/fs-traversal/issues/17) for details.